 If you’re craving a sweet treat, opt for some berries with a little bit of honey drizzled over the top, or a floral tea.
 Nature gives you all the options you need for every craving you have, so there’s no need to turn to the harmful fake stuff.

-Well, babe, those are some of my basic and best tricks and tips on how to decrease bloating!
+Well, babe, those are some of my best tips to de-bloat and feel your best!
 Check out my latest video where I spill all my secrets on de-bloating and keeping belly fat off below.